GurSych/SingleFor/README.md

 0 0    0 1    0 2    0 3    1 0    1 1    1 2    1 3    2 0    2 1    2 2    2 3    3 0    3 1    3 2    3 3
 ```

-This code allows you use single for-loop that have a multi-leyered (nested) behavior.
+This code allows you use single for-loop that have a multi-layered (nested) behavior.
 That can be useful when you need to break such loops in a simple way.

 ## Vision